jozeflacko/jest-testing/README.md

-# jest-testing
+# Using Jest library is in practice

-This is a demo project where I try out correct way how to test classes and components with jest engine.
+This is a demo project in which it is desribed how to properly test Javascript code using Jest library

-In src/components/ directory you can find several directories where I make all my tests:
-- testing Typescript classes
-- Mocking dependecies
-- Writing mock files into __mock__ files
-- testing react components with enzyme library.
+## Running the tests

+* download this project
+* call in command line: "npm install"
+* call in command line: "npm run test" to execute all tests

+### Prerequisites

+* installed nodejs and npm

+## Authors

+* **Jozef Lacko** - *Initial work* - [Jozef Lacko](https://www.jozeflacko.com)